 You will need a 4.00 am call to get everything set up in time to roll cameras at dawn.
 And you will have to work in the dark to get it done.
 It’s doable, but it’s a tough logistic.
 You better be sure you have enough manpower and work lights to pull it off!
 On this two-day commercial I needed three magic hours.
 Because we were shooting in the summer, the days were long and the magic hours were about fourteen hours apart.
 This meant that one of our shoot days lasted 18 hours, which didn’t make the producer very happy.

 It also meant that all the shooting angles needed to be chosen ahead of time.
 This is not the kind of shoot you show up for with all the equipment and try to figure it out on the fly.
 Preparation is everything if you don’t want a two-day shoot to turn into a four-day shoot.
-These are the kinds of logistics that must be planned before a schedule can be made.
+These are the kinds of logistics that must be planned before a schedule is made.

 Next you have to figure out your sized medium shots.
 For these you don’t need magic hour, but you still need to be able to do them in shade.
 Pick the right spots relative to the sun position using your light study.
 You’ll find that large parts of the street remain in shade for quite a while due to the canyon effect of the buildings.